 You know, my parents, you know, both.

-My dad grew up in Bedsty, poor.
+My dad grew up in Bedstein poor.

-My mom, the South Bronx, poor poor.
+My mom, the South Bronx, poor.

-No, and by the way, if you do anything in life that's successful, anything that's hard, anything that is worthwhile in life is hard to do.
+No, by the way, if you do anything in life that's successful, anything that's hard, anything that is worthwhile in life is hard to do.

 You know, what was the name of the guy that we sent to the trucking school?